RunestoneInteractive/rs/docs/source/building_servers.rst

 If you are using the ``basic`` profile to install the database as part of the application you will want to start up and initialize the database first.
 Run ``docker compose --profile basic up -d db``.
 This will start up just the database server.
 You can then initialize the database by running ``docker compose run rsmanage rsmanage initdb``.
 Yes, I meant ``rsmanage rsmanage``.
 This will create the database tables and add the initial data.
 It will first check to see that it can connect to the database.
 If not it will give you some information about your database connection url to help you diagnose the problem.

+Once the initdb command completes run ``alembic stamp head`` to mark the current state of the database.
+This will allow you to run migrations in the future to ensure that your database schema is up to date.

 At this point you can also check your environment variables by running `rsmanage env` and/or `docker compose run rsmanage rsmanage env`.
 If you have set up separate `DEV_DBURL` and `DC_DEV_DBURL` environment variables both should work.

 Start the Servers